 The geometric markings below are typical of Khoekhoen rock art.
 The Khoekhoen herders arrived around the first millennium AD.
 They also introduced sheep to southern Africa.
 It’s not entirely clear what this painting was meant to depict, but researchers believe that it represents the tassels on a woman’s apron.
 This was linked to girls’ puberty rites, when girls were given a new apron to signal their initiation into womanhood.

 The panel below is also a jumble of multiple images.
 How many can you recognize?

 Well ok, there’s a lot happening in this one and the images aren’t that clear.
 Here’s a bit of help:

-The images include standalone women’s aprons (indicated with red arrows), giraffes, mongooses, gemsbok, and locusts.
+The petroglyphs include standalone women’s aprons (indicated with red arrows), giraffes, mongooses, gemsbok, and locusts.
 The San believed locusts had magical powers, and that healers controlled their appearance in swarms.

 Note the section of the image that says “panel removed”.
 This is due to an incident from the 1950s, when the removal of rock art was still permitted.
 The missing image is now located in the National Cultural History Museum Tshwane.
 The image is of seven female figures.

-If you’re interested in reading more about the rock paintings and the 2009-2014 management plan for Kaoxa Shelter, there’s a great pdf from the Getty Conservation Institute and Southern African Rock Art Project that’s worth a read.
+If you’re interested in reading more about the petroglyphs and the 2009-2014 management plan for Kaoxa Shelter, there’s a great pdf from the Getty Conservation Institute and Southern African Rock Art Project that’s worth a read.